Kosovo War: NATO losses

 A downed F-16C pilot's flight equipment belonging to Lt.
 Colonel David L. Goldfein and part of the F-117A shot down over Serbia in 1999 on display at a Belgrade museum.

 Military casualties on the NATO side were light.
 According to official reports, the alliance suffered no fatalities as a direct result of combat operations.
 In the early hours of 5 May, a US military AH-64 Apache helicopter crashed approximately 45 mi, according to CNN, or 40 mi, according to the BBC, northeast of Tirana, Albania's capital, very close to the border between Kosovo and Albania.
 The two US pilots of the helicopter, Army Chief Warrant Officers David Gibbs and Kevin L. Reichert, died in that crash.
 According to NATO statements, they were the only NATO fatalities during the war.
 However, British radio intercepts of Serbian military communications, said that several French foreign intelligence officers had been killed alongside KLA fighters in a Serbian ambush.

 There were other casualties after the war, mostly due to land mines.
 During the war, the alliance reported the loss of the first US stealth aeroplane (an F-117 Nighthawk) ever shot down by enemy fire.
 Furthermore, an F-16 fighter was lost near Šabac and 32 unmanned aerial vehicles (UAVs) from different nations were lost.
 The wreckages of downed UAVs were shown on Serbian television during the war.
 Some US sources claim a second F-117A was also heavily damaged, and although it made it back to its base, it never flew again.
 A-10 Thunderbolts have been reported as losses, with two shot down and another two damaged.
-Three US soldiers riding a Humvee in a routine patrol were captured by Yugoslav special forces across the Macedonian border.
+Three US soldiers riding a Humvee in a routine patrol were ambushed and captured, along with their vehicle and equipment, by Yugoslav special forces across the Macedonian border.